Ayala, Wiggins lead Maryland past No. 6 Wisconsin 70-64 - WHIZ News

 MADISON, Wis.
-(AP) — Maryland coach Mark Turgeon wasn’t exactly pleased that the Big Ten schedule had his team on the road for a Christmas Eve game followed by a trip to Wisconsin four days later.
+(AP) — Maryland coach Mark Turgeon wasn’t exactly pleased that the Big Ten schedule had his team on the road for a Christmas Day game followed by a trip to Wisconsin three later.

 Now, he couldn’t be happier about it.